DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/doc/rum/web_view_tracking.md

 ## Overview

-Real User Monitoring allows you to monitor web views and eliminate blind spots in your hybrid Flutter applications
+Real User Monitoring allows you to monitor web views and eliminate blind spots in your hybrid Flutter applications.

 You can perform the following: